Top 4 Places to Explore the Outdoors in Raleigh

 Wetlands, trails and learning, oh my!
 The park and its education center were born from a 1990s grassroots effort to combat environmental injustices.
 Because of its dedication to increasing human interaction with nature, the park has plenty of family-friendly activities and programs.

-Visit the center to check out the equipment you’ll need to explore the outdoors like binoculars, boots and aquatic/insect nets.
+Visit the center to check out the equipment you’ll need to explore the outdoors like binoculars, books and aquatic/insect nets.

 This Raleigh treasure has more than 20 miles of hiking trails, ranging from short strolls to longer hikes in the woods.
 Have a horse?
 Don’t reign in your excitement.
 This park has more than 13 miles of multi-use trails.